 The web client works smoothly although there can be a delay when opening a message, given that the message must be decrypted before you can read it.
 Since the client is browser-based, instead of a stand-alone app, you might find that it slows down as the number of messages as your folders increase, but I didn’t notice any problems during testing.

-Once you get used to the layout, the composition window makes including things like Attachments, an Expiration time, a Read Receipt Request, and Encryption fast and easy.
-If you don’t like working in this little window, can make the Composer window large by clicking the Settings icon, then Appearance.
+Once you get used to the layout, the composition window makes things like Attachments, an Expiration time, a Read Receipt Request, and Encryption fast and easy.
+If you don’t like working in this little window, you can make the Composer window large by clicking the Settings icon, then Go to Settings, then Appearance.
 In the Composer section that appears, select Maximized.

-There are a few keyboard shortcuts that help with composing messages.
+There are a few keyboard shortcuts that help you to compose and send encrypted messages.
 But you won’t find more advanced editing features such as macros and automatic suggestions.

 The recipient will then get an email with a secure link.
 If they enter the correct password and click the View Secure Message button, they will be able to see the message you sent them.